 A freshly painted home can increase curb appeal.
 But, what color paint should you choose?

-While your home's current exterior pallet may reflect your preferences, neutral paint colors are best for selling because non-distracting tones help buyers imagine themselves living in a house.
+While your home's current exterior pallet may reflect your preferences, if you're selling, neutral paint colors are best because non-distracting tones help buyers imagine themselves living in a house.
 However, houses painted completely in neutral tones can risk looking a little boring!

 Here are five of my favorite neutral color pallets that are simple enough to please the masses, but won't leave your home with boring curb appeal.
 I've included notes on why they work, how to use them, and the exact paint colors.
 Which is right for your home?